Unlocking Shoulder Health: Mastering Anterior Humeral Glide to Alleviate Pain

 • If AHG occurs during this exercise, you know they are not keeping their shoulder blades retracted, which is desirable when performing a bench press.

-• Please ensure the client knows that they should not protract (i.e., make arms long) at the end range.
+• Please ensure the client knows they should not protract (i.e., make arms long) at the end range.
 This will better allow them to keep their shoulder blades together.

 Final Points

-Never be afraid to lighten the load or decrease the stability requirements.
+According to Zach Moore, never be afraid to lighten the load or decrease the stability requirements.
 Performing an exercise over and over with incorrect form (in this case, anterior humeral glide) will not fix the problem/form.

-If the cueing and loading strategies above do not work, you may need to resort to other corrective procedures such as soft tissue treatment and rotator cuff exercises.
 For gentle tissue treatment, I would first examine the posterior shoulder capsule.
 It can often be stiff and restricted, which will not allow the humerus to glide posteriorly as it is flexed.
-Next, examine the pecs as they can become dominant and pull the humeral head anterior.

 For the rotator cuff, I would examine the subscapularis.
-If the sub-scan is too long or weak, then its downward and posterior pull will not be able to offset strong muscles, such as the pec major, that pull the humeral head anterior.
-Therefore, strengthening exercises for this muscle may be appropriate.
+If the subscapularis is lengthened or weak, its ability to provide anterior stabilization and posterior pull on the humeral head is compromised, reducing its capacity to counteract anterior forces from dominant muscles like the pectoralis major, which pull the humeral head anterior.

 Summary: